KeirLoire/topwar-chat-spy/doc/websocket_guide.md

 ## Section B. How do I get the world chat ID and alliance ID of the game?

+You might wanna to change the account used in Top War Parallel Space then repeat the packet listening steps from Section A.

 ### From the chat websocket (Get current world ID and alliance ID from your account).

 1. Press the `chat websocket` from HttpCanary.